Castle Bromwich: Boy arrested after man fatally stabbed in car attack

 A teenager has been arrested on suspicion of murdering a man who was fatally stabbed after his car was rammed.

-Kelvin Ward died at the scene on Chester Road in Castle Bromwich at about 20:15 BST on Tuesday.
+Kelvin Ward died at the scene on Chester Road in Castle Bromwich, in the West Midlands, at about 20:15 BST on Tuesday.

 Police believe he was attacked by a group of people.